-The Kyoto State Guest House plays host to the events for leaders and prime ministers from abroad.
-In order to promote Japan’s tourism industry, it opened to the public year round from July 2016.
-Before that, this treasured building could only be visited by people chosen by lottery for two weeks during the summer.
-Now you can walk inside just like one of the important guests.
-The Japanese garden is arranged in the middle of the building so that you can enjoy its beautiful scenery from any r...moreoom.
-You will see some various rooms: Kyoto cuisine is served in the Kiri no Ma (Japanese-style Banquet Room), Western style dinner parties held in the Fuji no Ma (Banquet Hall), other 2 rooms are Yubae no Ma (Large Conference Room), and Juraku no Ma (Anteroom).
-You can enjoy both traditional Japanese craftsmanship and cutting edge technology.
-As Kyoto State Guest House is situated at the eastern part of Kyoto Gyoen National Garden which the Kyoto Imperial Palace is located inside, How about visiting as one of the sightseeing spots !
+The Kyoto State Guest House plays host to the events for foreign leaders.
+In order to promote Japan’s tourism industry, the Kyoto State Guest House opened year around to the public in July 2016.
+Before that, this treasured building could only be visited by people chosen by lottery for two weeks during summer.
+Now you can walk around inside just like one of the important guests.
+A Japanese garden is arranged in the middle of the building so you can enjoy its beautiful scenery from any room.
+There are various rooms in the State Guest House: Kyoto cuisine is served in the Kiri no Ma (Japanese-style Banquet Room), Western style dinner parties are held in the Fuji no Ma (Banquet Hall), and the other two rooms are Yubae no Ma (Large Conference Room), and Juraku no Ma (Anteroom).
+You can enjoy both traditional Japanese and modern craftsmanship.
+As Kyoto State Guest House is situated in the eastern part of Kyoto Gyoen National Garden—where the Kyoto Imperial Palace is located—how about taking a visit while you’re at it?

 Kiri no Ma (Japanese -style Banquet room)

-A Japanese-style room for enjoying Kyoto cuisine.
-During dinner, koto playing and dance performances of geiko and maiko produce a gorgeous atmosphere.
-The table in the center is 12 meters long!
-It’s lacquered in “Roiro” (jet black) and amazingly polished by the bare hand of craft workers to make it glossy!
-You’ll surely be captivated by the magnificent shine of the table.
+The Kiri no Ma is a Japanese-style room for enjoying Kyoto cuisine.
+The playing of the traditional Japanese koto and performances from the geiko and maiko make for a gorgeous atmosphere.
+The table in the center of the room 12 meters long!
+It’s lacquered in “Roiro” (jet black) and eloquently polished by the bare hands of artisans!
+You’re sure to be amazed by the magnificently elegant shine of this table.

 Manner & Tips

 - Manner & Tips -

 Although photography is allowed inside the building, flash photography and filming are prohibited to protect the furnishings.